jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 ## Installation

-The Adaptable Blotter is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:
+The Adaptable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:

 1. get a commercial license - you can email [`support@adaptabletools.com`](mailto:support@adaptabletools.com), so we'll provide you with a username.